 All polar strains examined exhibited a similar pattern of response for amylase and cellulase activity, with the highest RA being recorded at higher temperatures that are not representative of their natural environment.
 The isolates themselves showed maximum growth, in terms of colony size (radial growth) achieved, at lower temperatures (15-25C).
 This may suggest a trade-off between growth and enzyme production.
 Lower temperatures are less stressful for polar fungi and they can therefore invest their energy and resources into growth rather than enzyme secretion.
 For these fungi, the stress level increases at higher temperatures.
 As temperature stress increases, they appear to invest more energy into EHE production and secretion rather than biomass production (i.e. growth) so that external carbon sources can be broken down and the product (glucose) absorbed by the cells in order to survive (Cunningham and Agard 2004).

 Tropical isolates in general showed very low RA across the temperatures tested.
 In both amylase and cellulase screening, RA slightly increased at the higher culture temperatures, with RA for cellulase being consistently higher than that for amylase.
 However, when compared to those from the polar regions, RA values for tropical isolates were very low for both enzymes.
 One possible explanation for this is that the tropical soil samples may be rich in biologically available nutrients (Laudelot and Meyer 1954; Nye 1961; Zonn and Li 1962), thus reducing the requirement for EHE production.
 In contrast, the typical scarcity of available nutrients in many polar habitats (Convey et al. 2014) may be a pressure selecting for EHE production and use in polar fungi (Radwan 2008).
-While Waring et al. (2014) developed a model based on 17 different studies in tropical soils, showing that high temperature and low nutrient availability in tropical soil ecosystems could reduce the efficiency of microbial C utilization, it should be remembered that this model was developed based on tropical soils, where ‘low’ nutrient availability is still relatively rich in comparison with polar soils.
+However, while Waring et al. (2014) developed a model based on 17 different studies in tropical soils, showing that high temperature and low nutrient availability in tropical soil ecosystems could reduce the efficiency of microbial C utilization, it should be remembered that this model was developed based on tropical soils, where ‘low’ nutrient availability is still relatively rich in comparison with polar soils.

 No previous studies have addressed the effect of culture (as a proxy for environmental) temperature on amylase and cellulase production by fungi sourced from different latitudes.
 A number of studies have examined metabolic enzyme temperature sensitivity at molecular level.
 It has been reported that, in crickets, enzymatic performances differ significantly across temperatures (Huestis et al. 2009), intertidal invertebrates obtained from different latitudes alter protein structure to be able to adapt to temperature difference (Dong and Somero 2009) and tropical damselfishes are genetically different to those from temperate regions (Johns and Somero 2004).
 More generally, temperature effects on soil organic matter have been studied across different latitudes from boreal forest to tropical rain forest (German et al. 2012), concluding that soil enzymes from higher latitudes and cooler climates were apparently more sensitive to changes in temperature.
 Cold functioning enzymes are also more sensitive than warm-functioning due to differences in protein structure causing the former to lose function more readily as temperature increases (Dong and Somero 2009; Koch et al. 2007; Somero 2004).
 These observations are consistent with the results of the present study.